Security Risk Team

 Security Operational Risk Management (StORM) Program

-An integrated Operational Risk Management program which focuses on the identification, assessment, continuous monitoring, and reporting of security risks across the organization.
+The Security Risk team manages an integrated Operational Risk Management program focused on the identification, assessment, continuous monitoring, and reporting of Security Risks across the organization.
+Risk Reduction is 1 of 5 of the Security Department’s operating principles (Security Vision and Mission).
+As such, the Security Risk Team takes a leading role in providing the information required by leadership to establish our Strategic Roadmap and our quarterly Objectives and Key Results (OKRs).
 Visit the StORM Program & Procedures handbook page for additional details, including a quick introduction to Risk Management at GitLab as well as information about the purpose, scope, and specific procedures executed as part of the program.

 Need to communicate a potential risk to the team?